zhixingheyi-tian/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

     (2) plasma-store-server: executable file, plasma cache service.
     (3) arrow-plasma-0.17.0.jar: will be used when compile oap and spark runtime also need it.

-(1) and (2) will be provided as rpm package, we provide fedora 29 and Cent OS 7.6 rpm package, you can download it on release page.
+(1) and (2) will be provided as rpm package, we provide [Fedora 29](https://github.com/Intel-bigdata/arrow/releases/download/apache-arrow-0.17.0-intel-oap-0.8/arrow-plasma-intel-libs-0.17.0-1.fc29.x86_64.rpm) and [Cent OS 7.6](https://github.com/Intel-bigdata/arrow/releases/download/apache-arrow-0.17.0-intel-oap-0.8/arrow-plasma-intel-libs-0.17.0-1.el7.x86_64.rpm) rpm package, you can download it on release page.
 Run `rpm -ivh arrow-plasma-intel-libs-0.17.0-1*x86_64.rpm` to install it.
-(3) will be provided in maven central repo, you can also get it on release page.
-You need to download it and copy to `$SPARK_HOME/jars` dir.
+(3) will be provided in maven central repo.
+You need to download [it](https://repo1.maven.org/maven2/com/intel/arrow/arrow-plasma/0.17.0/arrow-plasma-0.17.0.jar) and copy to `$SPARK_HOME/jars` dir.

 ### build Plasma related files manually